Nabq Protected Area: Management issues, policies and actions

-Twenty five management issues have been identified.
+Twenty-five management issues have been identified.
 Management issues include problems that currently or potentially could degrade the values of NMRPA, as well as opportunities such as development of ecotourism, and obligations for the Protected Area Management Unit (PAMU) such as visitor safety.
 For each management issue, approaches and specific actions are identified within a comprehensive framework reflecting and reinforcing the primary objectives of the PA.

 Resources of NMRPA

 NMRPA is characterized by a great diversity of habitats and ecosystems in a uniquely compact setting, representing a complete terrestrial/marine ecosystem which characterizes the Gulf of Aqaba coast.
 The region has a fascinating natural beauty and outstanding biological diversity.
-The coral reefs are among the best and most diverse in the Egyptian Red Sea (208 species of hard coral), and are the home for a great number of fish (438 species) and marine invertebrates.
-They have enormous economic value, providing the basis for international tourism activities and sustain local Bedouin fisheries.
+The coral reefs are among the best and most diverse in the Egyptian Red Sea (208 species of hard coral), and are the home for a significant number of fish (438 species) and marine invertebrates.
+They have enormous economic value, providing the basis for international tourism activities and sustaining local Bedouin fisheries.

 NMRPA includes a significant stand of mangrove resources of Egypt, a mangle of Avicennia marina extends for 4.5 kilometers in a semi-continuous fringe which is considered the extreme northern mangrove in the Red Sea and Indian Ocean system, It forms important nurseries for economically important fish and nesting sites for many of the region’s water birds.
 Substantial sea grass beds provide food for the threatened green sea turtle (Chelonia mydas), and dugong (Dugong dugon).